-- 1. Apply parking brake. - 2.
-Recheck throttle control lever operation. - 3.
+- 1. Apply parking brake. - Recheck throttle control lever operation. - 3.
 Put your helmet on. - 4.
 Ensure that the tether cord cap is installed on the engine cut-off switch and that the cord is attached to your clothing eyelet. - 5.
 Ensure that the emergency engine stop switch is in the ON position (up). - 6.
-Start engine as explained below.
+Depress the START/electronic reverse button to engage the electric starter and start the engine.
+Release button immediately when engine has started.